Pediatric RN: Job Description, Duties and Requirements

-Job opportunities for all registered nurses, including pediatric nurses, are expected to grow 19% between the years 2012 and 2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-This source also indicated that RNs earned $66,220 as a median annual wage as of 2013.
+Job opportunities for all registered nurses, including pediatric nurses, are expected to increase by 19% between the years 2012 and 2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+This source also indicated that RNs earned a median annual wage of $66,220 as of May 2013.

 Duties of a Pediatric RN

 Pediatric RNs have many duties.
 They often document a patient's symptoms and medical history for the doctor to review.
 They also draw blood, administer medication and give childhood vaccinations.
 Pediatric RNs might also assist a pediatrician during a patient examination.
 Additional duties result from further specialization, such as pediatric oncology, dermatology or cardiology.

 Students interested in becoming registered nurses can choose from three nursing education options: a bachelor's degree, an associate's degree or a diploma program.
 These educational alternatives take 2-4 years to complete.
 General requirements for graduation include classes in anatomy, biology, chemistry and nursing theory.
 Becoming a pediatric RN requires clinical work specializing in pediatric care.

 All RNs must pass the National Council of State Boards of Nursing's National Council Licensure Examination for registered nurses (NCLEX-RN) in order to receive a license practice.
 States may have different additional licensing requirements, so candidates should consult state nursing boards for specifics.